 - High Minimum Debt Requirement

-For a company as established as Superior Debt, the absence of an AFCC accreditation is noteworthy and may prompt questions about their business practices.
-Having this accreditation would help put SDR above some of the competition.
+Superior Debt lacks an AFCC accreditation, while many competitors are accredited by both the AFCC and IAPDA.
 Along with the missing AFCC accreditation, the company makes no mention of being in compliance with FTC rules and regulations.

-The biggest concern for most potential customers is availability; SDR won't work with you if you live outside their 32-state service area.
+The biggest concern for most potential customers is availability; SDR is only available in 23 states.

 High Minimum Debt Requirement

-In order to access Superior Debt's services, you must owe at least $10,000 or more, which is higher than industry average.
+In order to access Superior Debt's services, consumers must owe at least $10k or more, which is higher than the industry average.